 Their size also prevents them from squeezing into small spaces.
 A tube feeder with a cage would be a bad choice as cardinals likely would not be able to fit through the bars.

 Tube feeders also are generally not great choices because cardinals don’t like the narrow perches and have a hard time finding a way to balance while still reaching the feeding ports due to their size.

 Cardinals prefer feeding on the ground

 Cardinals are ground feeders.
 In fact you will quickly notice that when they visit your yard they are likely to forage on the ground under all your feeders before attempting to get seed from any of them.
 Feeders that mimic ground foraging and provide the cardinal with room to spread out will have a much greater chance of being used.

 Taking all this into consideration, Platform Feeders are often the absolute best choice for feeding cardinals.

 As the name suggests, this type of feeder is a large flat platform.
 Cardinals will have the most room for their mid-sized body.
 It also best mimics picking seeds up off the ground.
 These types of feeders can come in a few different forms, and can sit right on the ground, be hung, or be mounted atop a pole.

 Here are my picks for great platform style feeders

-- Audubon Going Green Platform Feeder – Cardinals can perch on all sides and hop into the tray.
+- Woodlink Going Green Platform Feeder – Cardinals can perch on all sides and hop into the tray.
 Lots of room for foraging and many birds can use at once.
 Great visibility for bird viewing.
 Recycled plastic construction means easy cleaning and durability.
 Sturdy enough that the cardinals won’t be scared away by too much swaying.